|

 to fix this problem:

-1. Change their sign to read $250 fine for bringing
+entrance sign to Lake Mead National park to read $250 fine for bringing

 bottled drinks in the National Park.
-Then the rangers should enforce it.
+These signs should be LARGE, and

 3. Make it illegal to have glass bottled drinks anywhere within the